 5. Plant flowers and bushes in your garden

-6. Leave comments on articles and blogs
+6. Leave comments on social media and articles

 7. Send somebody a book